 Published by John Carr

-John Carr is one of the world's leading authorities on children's and young people's use of digital technologies.
-He is Senior Technical Adviser to Bangkok-based global NGO ECPAT International and is Secretary of the UK's Children's Charities' Coalition on Internet Safety.
-John is now or has formerly been an Adviser to the Council of Europe, the UN (ITU), UNODC, the EU and UNICEF.
-John has advised many of the world's largest technology companies on online child safety.
-John's skill as a writer has also been widely recognised. http://johncarrcv.blogspot.com View all posts by John Carr
+John Carr is one of the world's leading authorities on children's and young people's use of the internet and digital technologies.
+He is a former Senior Technical Adviser to Bangkok-based global NGO ECPAT International and a former Secretary of the UK's Children's Charities' Coalition on Internet Safety.
+John has advised the Council of Europe, the UN (ITU), UNODC, the EU and UNICEF.
+A former member of Microsoft's Policy Board for Europe, the Middle East and Africa and a former Vice President of Mspace, he has also advised several of the world's largest technology companies on online child safety and ethical investors with shares in high tech businesses.
+John's skill as a writer has also been widely recognised. http://johncarrcv.blogspot.com and https://substack.com/@johnc1912 View all posts by John Carr